 You might say Nah, I’ll never create ebooks or products.
 That sounds boring/hard/not my jam.

 Well, you never know.
 If you would have told me when I was younger that I’d have a website one day, I would have thought you were insane.
 Back in the day, I thought computers were totally boring and for nerds.
 I remember having to create spreadsheets and practically falling asleep at my desk doing so.
-There was no Pinterest back then, lol.
+There was no Pinterest back then.
 And now here we are with tons of fun and inspiring material from around the world freely available.

 Anyway, who knows what kinds of opportunities will exist for art in the future online?
 HUGE AMAZING ONES, I’d venture to bet!
 It’s fun to imagine what kinds of unimaginable paths technology will take.

 The bottom line?
 You can sell all kinds of things on your website beyond what you are creating now.
 The future, both near and far, holds infinite possibilities.
 Set yourself up for your future now and let the ball get rolling.